 Experiential Education for Soul Care Practitioners in the Expressive Arts

-May 2-7, 2017 in Perth, Scotland with Christine Valters Paintner, PhD, REACE & Betsey Beckman, MM
+June 12-17, 2018 in Perth Scotland with Christine Valters Paintner, PhD, REACE and Betsey Beckman, MM

 SCI Essential Commitments & Objectives